vazmigue/networking-iberia/0-introduction/40-intro.md

 ### Considerations

 When building a multi-VPC and/or multi-account architecture, there are several services that we need to consider to provide seamless integration between our AWS environment and the existing infrastrucuture in our datacenter.
-Foundationally we need to provide robust connectivity and routing between the datacenter and all the VPCs but we also need to provide and control routing between those VPCs.
-For example, we may have a 'Shared Services' VPC that every other VPC needs access to and in which we place common resources that everyone needs, such as a NAT Gateway service to access the internet.
+We need to provide robust connectivity and routing between the datacenter and all the VPCs but we also need to provide and control routing between those VPCs.
+For example, we may have a 'Shared Services' VPC that every other VPC needs access to in which we place common resources that everyone needs, such as a NAT Gateway service to access the Internet.
 At the same time, we don't want just any VPC talking to any other VPC.
 In particular, we don't want our 'Non-Production' VPCs talking to our 'Production' VPCs.

 ### Connectivity